 £10 Millionover the past 10 years granted to charitable causes, both personally and through his charitable foundation.

-Having graduated from Newcastle Polytechnic, reading Economics, he spent two years as a Policeman with Thames Valley Police.
-David then became a recruitment consultant and eight years later, in 1996, co-founded Huntswood.
+After David graduated from Newcastle Polytechnic, having read Economics, he spent two years as a Policeman with Thames Valley Police based in Slough.
+He then became a recruitment consultant and eight years later, in 1996, co-founded Huntswood.

 Initially a recruitment consultancy, Huntswood is now a specialist resourcing and consultancy firm focussed on Governance, Risk and Compliance.

 Still owning Huntswood, in 2013 David co-founded his second business, Havisham.
-This business is a trading and investment group with interests in House Building, Fashion, Commercial and Residential property letting, Pubs and Restaurants, Recruitment, a Technology and Education Platform, two Financial Services apps for consumers and Documentary Film Making.
-The company trades across The United Kingdom, Singapore, Sydney and Shanghai.
+This business is a trading and investment group with interests in Travel, House Building, Fashion, Commercial and Residential property letting, Pubs and Restaurants, Recruitment, a Technology and Education Platform, three Financial Services apps for consumers and Documentary Film Making.
+The company trades across The United Kingdom, Toronto, Singapore, Sydney and Shanghai.

 In an interview with The Sunday Times David said his business philosophy and success is based on: